Emanuel Querido: Professional biography

 In 1898 he decided to found a bookstore at the Binnen-Amstel in Amsterdam.
-The bookstore became a popular meeting-point for Dutch intellectuals.
+The bookstore became a popular meeting point for Dutch intellectuals.
 Querido had close connections with the diamond-polishing trade and supplied the library of the Dutch labour union for diamond workers.
 When the bookstore started to become profitable, he turned to publishing books, such as a translation of Schopenhauer's Parerga and Paralipomena.
 The bookstore became a dispatching bookstore/publisher in Bloemendaal in 1911, but business did not go well and in 1913 the shop had to close.

-After several other jobs Querido got the opportunity to start a publishing house in Amsterdam, under his own name, near the Keizersgracht, in 1915.
+After several other jobs, Querido started publishing house in Amsterdam, under his own name, near the Keizersgracht, in 1915.
 Meanwhile, he also wrote a large, ten-part work titled Het geslacht der Santeljano's (The lineage of the Santeljanos), in which he criticized his brother, the writer Israël Querido, of whom Emanuel was envious.

 In 1934, Querido started the De Salamander (The Salamander), the first Dutch true paperback series, a year before the first Penguin was published.
 It had been inspired by the Albatross book series published in Hamburg in 1932.